mayankparihar07/mayankparihar07/README.md

-Here’s your updated GitHub bio with a professional and engaging touch:

 # Hi there, I'm Mayank Parihar 👋

 🎓 **Integrated B.Tech (Computer Science Engineering) + MBA** student at **Amity University** (Graduating in 2028)